open-politics/open-politics/README.md

 - Views render data, if you need to rawdog, build a python script that outputs and parses into a dataframe, json, direct into html - we will find a way to integrate it.

-### Database
+### Database(s)
-- Intermediate article data storage
+- Intermediate article data storage (SQLite)
-- Qdrant vector storage
+- Vector storage (Qdrant)
 - Agent-Search dataset (for smaller "ground truth" data points)

 ### Agent Systems
-- The LLM domain AI is now heavily evolving on agents-based sytems
+- The LLM domain AI is now heavily evolving on agents-based sytems.
-- Our purpose will need multple agents, as we need to address different tasks

-- Each component of a "briefing" requires different solutions
 - - LLM Agent teams and chains are used to deliver rich and relevant information.
 - - Elaborate processes are done with tree tree-of-thought, chain-of-thought and reflexion (see papers).
 - - Some tools require automatic code generation (e.g., for the graph or timeline view).
+- - Agent sustems need their own modular tools (like search functions, data connectors, data pipelines, data storage, etc.).
-- Sets of instructions are used to generate the output.
+- - Sets of instructions are used to generate the output.
-- Sets of instructions and sets of data are retrievable via Vecor Storage Querying (Qdrant)
+- - Sets of instructions and sets of data are retrievable via Vecor Storage Querying (Qdrant)

 #### Agent-Search/ SciPhi Project
 - The SciPhi work has done some incredible things.